Shashi1024/Java/Notes/collections.md

   - Non-Synchronized --> Not Thread Safe

+  - *Internal Storage and Handling*
+    - `HashMap` stores key-value pairs in an array of "buckets".
+Each bucket can contain multiple entries, typically linked together in a linked list or, in Java 8+, a balanced tree (Red-Black Tree) for buckets with many collisions.

+    - `HashMap` uses `hashCode()` method to generate hash and uses `equals()` method for comparing the key.

 -**`LinkedHashMap<K, V>`**
   - *Underlying Data Structure* --> Hash table with a doubly-linked list running through its entries.
+  - *Internal Storage and Handling*
+    - Similar to `HashMap`, it has a default initial capacity of 16 and a load factor of 0.75, and resizes by rehashing when the threshold is met.

   - *Performance* --> Similar to `HashMap` (O(1) average for basic operations).

   - *Characteristics*